 I’ve tried to write this post a few times.
-I want to talk a little about my 3 week trip around the Philippines.
+I want to talk a little about my 3 week trip around the Philippines, Asia.
 But this isn’t a travel blog so I don’t want to go into great detail about everything we did.
 It’s a Malta blog so talking about anything other than Malta seems a bit out of place, but, cliche as it is, the trip really changed something in me and it’s something I’d like to write about.

 I am so pleased we got to see Boracay.
 Yes, it’s a mess and needs cleaning up but it was our first taste of the Philippines and I loved it.
 A few days after we left the island was closed for rehabilitation so I feel incredibly lucky we got to see it before that happened.

 In Cebu we went trekking up Osmena Peak, swam with whale sharks (in the wild, but I have mixed feelings about it and would not recommend) and canyoneering.
 In Cebu I faced and smashed a lot of my fears.
 I snorkelled for the first time and ended up seeing and swimming alongside huge sea turtles, beautiful corals and more shapes and colours of fish than I can remember.

 Our time in Sabang was way too short.
 It’s the most beautiful place I’ve ever seen in my life, but there isn’t a great deal to do.
 We did visit the Peurto Princesa Subterranean River National Park (it’s an underground river) which is both a UNESCO world heritage site and one of the new 7 wonders of the world.
 It was stunning and we enjoyed a jungle trek home afterwards.